Get ready to go abroad with peace of mind thanks to our special offers!

 Conclusion

-I haven’t seen my French host mother for 8 years now, but the next time I do, I will be ready for la bise.
-Jokes aside, remember that there is nothing wrong with not knowing.
-The biggest takeaway for me is that the most embarrassing mistakes make for the best stories.
+If this seems overwhelming, remember that there is nothing wrong with not knowing.
+The biggest takeaway for me is that embarrassing moments make for the best stories.
 So take whatever you remember from this guide, go forth and greet everyone confidently.
 A smile and some positive energy will go a long way in any culture and situation.

 Glossary of greetings and salutations